Inside: Day of the dead activities, crafts, videos, and lesson plans for the Spanish classroom.

 Chúmbala Cachúmbala

-This song could work for younger students, with kid-friendly illustrations and music.
+This classic song could work for younger students, with kid-friendly illustrations and music.
 I have an activity pack on TpT for $3 that goes with this song as well!

 Día de Muertos